yugabyte/yugabyte-db/docs/content/preview/launch-and-manage/monitor-and-alert/metrics-overview.md

 title: YugabyteDB metrics
 headerTitle: Metrics
 linkTitle: Metrics
-headcontent: YugabyteDB's database metrics and troubleshooting system, table, and tablet issues.
+headcontent: YugabyteDB's commonly used metrics to monitor and manage.
 description: Learn about YugabyteDB's database metrics, and how to select and use the metrics relevant to your situation
 menu:
   preview: